microsoft/pxt/docs/privacy-faq.md

 ## 3. For students who do Sign In, is Parental Consent required?

 Depending on where you live, local laws might require us to obtain parental or guardian consent under a certain age before you can use a Microsoft product or service.
-No matter where you live, your parent or guardian can create a Microsoft Family group.
+No matter where you live, your parent or guardian can create a Microsoft or Google Family group.
 This lets them decide what you are allowed to do using your account.
 Depending on the laws where you live, they can also see, edit, or delete the personal data we collect from you.
 Learn more about [Microsoft Family settings and controls](https://account.microsoft.com/family/about).

 For students signing in using a school account, the school controls student access to MakeCode.